kisscodesystems/MyDbConne/README.md

 # MyDbConns
 The lightweight java sql client application.

-The most important features of MyDbConne.
+The most important features of MyDbConns.

   - connection management, in encrypted files
     ; adds, edits and deletes connections